zenml-io/zenml/docs/book/component-guide/README.md

 #### Use `uv` for package installation

 You can use [`uv`](https://github.com/astral-sh/uv) as a package manager if you want.
-Simply pass the `--uv` flag to the `zenml integration ...` command and it'll use `uv` for installation, upgrades and uninstallations.
+Simply pass the `--uv` flag to the `zenml integration ...` command and it'll use `uv` for installation, upgrades and uninstalls.
 Note that `uv` must be installed for this to work.
 This is an experimental option that we've added for users wishing to use `uv` but given that it is relatively new as an option there might be certain packages that don't work well with `uv`.

 Full documentation for how it works with PyTorch can be found on Astral's docs website [here](https://docs.astral.sh/uv/guides/integration/pytorch/).
 It covers